drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 layout: post
 title: "Kernel Safari #4: The Source Tree of the Knowledge of Good and Evil"
 author: Stan Drozd
-date: 2017-07-31 08:00:00 +0200
+date: 2017-08-16 17:00:00 +0200
 categories: kernel-safari
-excerpt: "Had an inner conflict about whether Genesis or Dante's Inferno would suit this topic better"
+excerpt: "I had an inner debate about whether Genesis or Dante's Inferno would suit this topic better"
-tags: tutorial kernel modules c compilation tree signing
+tags: tutorial kernel modules c compilation tree signing tour
 ---

 > :information_source: Note: